Farama-Foundation/stable-retro/docs/integration.rst

 * A reward function
 * A done condition

-Once integrated, you will be able to use the game through the Stable Retro Python API as a `Gymnasium <https://github.com/Farama-Foundation/Gymnasium/>`_ environment.
+Once integrated, you will be able to use the game through the Python API as a `Gymnasium <https://gymnasium.farama.org/>`_ environment.

 If you are going to integrate a new game, you'll need a ROM for the correct system, see :ref:`supported-roms` for a list.

 Example Integration
 --------------------------------------

-This is a list of the integration files for the game `Airstriker-Genesis <https://github.com/openai/retro/blob/master/retro/data/stable/Airstriker-Genesis>`_.
+This is a list of the integration files for the game `Airstriker-Genesis <https://github.com/farama-foundation/stable-retro/blob/master/retro/data/stable/Airstriker-Genesis>`_.

 ``Level1.state``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~